Noble County Sheriff's House and Jail

-The Noble County Sheriff's House and Jail, also known as the Old Jail Museum, is a historic jail and residence located in Albion, Noble County, Indiana.
+The Noble County Sheriff's House and Jail, also known as the Old Jail Museum, is a historic jail and residence located in Albion, Indiana.
 It was built in 1875 by Thomas J. Tolan and Son, Architects of Fort Wayne, Indiana.
 It is a 2 1/2-story, red brick building with combined Second Empire and Gothic Revival style design elements.
 It features round-arched windows, a three-story projecting entrance tower, and a mansard roof.

 It was listed on the National Register of Historic Places in 1982.
 It is located in the Albion Courthouse Square Historic District.